 If our game has only consumables, we don’t have to do this.
 We can set it to consume the item automatically after a purchase.

 If our game has only non-consumables, we can

 We should set the auto consume value only once when the game starts.

-If we add a gmail id as a tester in Google dashboard, that tester can purchase items and they will not be charged.
+If we add a Gmail ID as a tester in the Google Play dashboard, that tester can purchase items and they will not be charged.
 Another way to test IAP is using redeem codes generated by us for our game because the purchase flow is the same.

 Third way of testing is in development side.
 If we put the product ids as shown below, we will get a static fixed response according to the product ID.
 This is a quick way of testing things before going to the dashboard.